-Opmeer Housing Corporation on usage testing
+Opmeer Housing Association on usage tests

 Warm and personal